Unidata/git-recipes/cookbook.md

 ### Undoing stuff

 First a word of warning.
 Do not undo commits have already been pushed out (to github)!
-With that out of the way, sometimes it is necessary to undo local commits (for example if you wish to improve your commit messages).
+With that out of the way, sometimes it is necessary to undo local commits (for example if you wish to improve your commit messages or add a file to your commit).
 To undo your last commit:

 		git reset --soft HEAD^

+Alternatively, you can us the command

+		git commit --amend

-If you wish to go back to an arbitrary commit, first do a git log, then
+If you wish to go back to an arbitrary commit, first do a git log to find the SHA1 identifier, then

 		git reset --soft [SHA1]